brianhouse/sound_art/workshops/introduction.md

 ## For next class
 - Everyone sign up for a date to present
-- Read the Oliveros piece and leave a response
+- Read Mara Mills' "Deafness" essay and leave a response on Moodle